SkriptLang/Skript/code-conventions.md

   - And that is the only place where snake_case is acceptable
 * Use prefixes where their use has been already estabilished (such as ExprSomeRandomThing)
   - Otherwise, use postfixes (such as LoopSection)
+* Event objects in syntax elements should be named `e`

 ## Comments
 * Prefer to comment *why* you're doing things instead of how you're doing them